This post was originally published October 2018 and has been updated with new Terrace House members.

 3. Tsubasa (Opening New Doors)

 The one thing missing from Terrace House before Tsuchan was uplifting sports drama.
 Her story had everything: competition, death, noodles, love, and more noodles.
 Tsubasa was the star hockey player on her team, and even dreamt of representing Japan in the Olympics.
 But she also needed love and friendship in her life!
 Her mom died at hockey practice, which made the whole sport more fraught!
 Her dad has a cool grey streak and gives good advice!
 Tsubasa and Shion’s quiet romance was perhaps the best in Terrace House history.
 Her and Shion should get a Strange Love style spin-off, with guest spots by her dad and Minori’s sister, but with a hockey game in every episode.
-I’d watch ten episodes at least.
+I don’t care that she and Shion have since broken up.
+I’d still watch 10 episodes at least.

 2. Han-san (Boys and Girls in the City)